 This is a librarian, exempt, 40 hour per week position.

 Salary: Commensurate with experience

 The Payson Library seeks energetic service-oriented students to join the team.
 Faculty, staff, and students depend upon local library services, interlibrary services, and resource sharing to support their research and educational needs.
 Library student workers play a key role in helping the Library achieve these goals.
 The Library supports the research and instructional needs of the campus community.
 Library operations encompass a wide variety of activities that range from shelving library materials and basic data entry to complex office/business activities and public service.
 Library student workers support these activities as well as provide the majority of staffing on weekday evenings and weekends.

-For student assistant positions at our Graduate Campus Library locations, please contact the appropriate Campus Library for additional information.
+For graduate student assistant positions at our Graduate Campus Library locations, please contact the appropriate Campus Library for additional information.

-To apply for a position at Payson Library, please complete the online application.
+For undergrad students wishing to apply for a position at Payson Library, please complete the online application.